fallenbeck/awe/README.md

 I was a bit surprised that the runtime on the NAS is not that bad.
 Of course it's a bit slower than working on a local SSD but it does not even need the double amount of time.
-I expected that the runtime on the NAS would be much worse.
+I expected the runtime on the NAS to be much worse.

 ## Known issues
 * Sidecar files are stored as jpg independent from the image format that is